CDCgov/prime-reportstream/.github/pull_request_template.md

     - **E**levation of Privilege (reduce restrictions that apply or gain privileges one should not have)
 - Have you ensured logging does not contain sensitive data?
 - Have you received any additional approvals needed for this change?

+## Guiding questions for Author and Reviewer:

+- Do these changes meet/improve code clarity?
+	- Do these changes introduce any magic?
+- Do these changes improve separation of concerns?
+(Does this thing have more than one reason to change?)
+- Do these changes follow Dependency Inversion?
+- Do these changes follow patterns already in the codebase?
+(If not, can / should they?)